 2. Take Regional Trains

 Skip the fancy panoramic coaches and use regular intercity trains.
 They run the same routes (just fewer windows) and cost less.
+A lightweight travel backpack like this one keeps your essentials handy for long train rides.

 3. Walk and Use Free Local Transit